tinacms/tina.io/content/blog/gatsby-tina-101.md

     details: Demonstrates use of RemarkCreatorPlugin
 ---

-Static site generators like [Gatsby](https://www.gatsbyjs.org/) are a huge win for developers.
-They provide us with easy deployments, faster development cycles, and reduced security burden.
+Static site generators like [Gatsby](https://www.gatsbyjs.org/) are a massive win for developers.
+They provide us with automated deployments, faster development cycles, and reduced security burden.

 Despite the technical gains, static sites can have a hampered content editing story.
 Those comfortable with Git and Markdown might edit files directly.
 But content authors need a better solution for editing.